vinayak-mehta/present/docs/contributing.rst

 Writing Documentation
 ^^^^^^^^^^^^^^^^^^^^^

 Writing documentation, function docstrings, examples and tutorials is a great way to start contributing to free and open-source software!
-The documentation lies in the ``docs/`` directory of the project repository.
+The documentation for this project lies in the ``docs/`` directory of the repository.

 The documentation (including this page) is written in `reStructuredText`_, with `Sphinx`_ used to generate these lovely HTML files that you're currently reading (unless you're reading this on GitHub).
 You can edit the documentation using any text editor and then generate the HTML output by running ``make html`` in the ``docs/`` directory.